Titanium dioxide: Chloride process

 In chloride process, the ore is treated with chlorine and carbon to give titanium tetrachloride, a volatile liquid that is further purified by distillation.
 The TiCl4 is treated with oxygen to regenerate chlorine and produce the titanium dioxide.

 Sulfate process

-Chemical manufacturing plants using the sulfate process, require ilmenite concentrate (45–60% TiO2) or pretreated feedstocks as a suitable source of titanium.
 In the sulfate process, ilmenite is treated with sulfuric acid to extract iron(II) sulfate pentahydrate.
+This process requires concentrated ilmenite (45–60% TiO2) or pretreated feedstocks as a suitable source of titanium.
 The resulting synthetic rutile is further processed according to the specifications of the end user, i.e. pigment grade or otherwise.

+Examples of plants using the sulfate process are the Sorel-Tracy plant of QIT-Fer et Titane and the Eramet Titanium & Iron smelter in Tyssedal Norway.

+Becher process

-In another method for the production of synthetic rutile from ilmenite the Becher process first oxidizes the ilmenite as a means to separate the iron component.
+The Becher process is another method for the production of synthetic rutile from ilmenite.
+It first oxidizes the ilmenite as a means to separate the iron component.

 Specialized methods

 For specialty applications, TiO2 films are prepared by various specialized chemistries.
-Sol-gel routes involve the hydrolysis of titanium alkoxides, such as titanium ethoxide:
+Sol-gel routes involve the hydrolysis of titanium alkoxides such as titanium ethoxide: